 - Industry-sponsored pharmacologic research in dialysis and transplant patients

 The Nephrology team at Children’s Hospital Los Angeles provides care for more than 1,500 patients per year.
 During the course of the fellowship rotation, fellows can expect to provide care for hundreds of children with a large variety of kidney diseases.
 Fellows work with specialists in some of the following areas:

 The CHLA Nephrology Fellowship Program is a part of the National Resident Matching Program (NRMP).
 Our program takes applications via the Electronic Residency Application Service (ERAS).
 If you are interested in applying for our fellowship program, you will need to apply through ERAS application process.

 AGME Accredited: Yes

 Fellows per year: 2

 Duration: 15.6 months – clinical rotation; 20.4 months – research rotation

 First year fellow: $63,344

 Third year fellow: $67,225

-Benefits Include: Health and dental insurance, 15 days paid vacation.
+Benefits Include: Health and dental insurance, 14 days paid vacation + 6 personal days.
 In addition, fellows will receive an educational stipend, a conference allowance, malpractice insurance and licensing fees.